zZekken2/2D-Water-Wave-Simulation/README.md

 **Description**
 ---
-This is a simple `Wave Simulator` written in python uses spring calculations to emulate the behavior of water after external force is applied.
+This is a simple `Wave Simulator` written in python uses spring calculations to emulate the behavior of water after an external force is applied.

 **Inpired by**
 ---